 One of the hard things is to figure out which LCD to use.
-There is such a plethora of LCDs.
-As products are made, you can see consumer products these days coming all sorts of sizes; there is the 4.3-inch screen.
+There are such a plethora of LCDs.
+As products are made, you can see consumer products these days coming in all sorts of sizes; there is the 4.3-inch screen.
 In fact, the color touch phones seemed to get bigger, and then they get smaller.
 I don’t think they’re any smaller, they just keep getting bigger, but there are a lot of choices.

 If you’re not familiar with the industry, if you’re not familiar with the options, you can go down the wrong path.
 Many displays are consumer-oriented.
 As we know consumer life cycles or product cycles are getting faster and faster.
 They’re nine months these days, which means if you pick a panel that’s in a consumer cycle, in nine months it will be gone and there’ll be a new one.

 Now that’s great if you’re developing cell phones and you want the latest and greatest technology, but if you’re developing a product that you want to build and sell to customers for five, seven years, an industrial product, then having your LCD go out of, end of life is terrible.